 Equipment, options and accessories

-In the UK, the Kia Soul EV is offered in a single, high-specification 'First Edition' trim level.
-More trim levels may be added at a later date, but it'll be 2021 at the earliest before this happens.
-All UK cars also get the 64kWh battery as standard; a smaller 39kWh unit is offered in some other markets, but won't be coming here.
+In the UK, the Kia Soul EV costs just under £35,000 and is offered in a single, high-specification 'Maxx' trim level, with all models getting a 64kWh battery as standard; a smaller 39kWh unit is offered in some other markets, but won't be coming here.

-Standard kit with the First Edition is generous: you get 17-inch alloys, privacy glass, full LED headlamps and running lights, LED foglamps, power-folding heated door mirrors, 60:40 split-folding rear sears, a dual-height boot floor and a tyre repair kit.
+Standard kit with the Maxx trim is generous: you get 17-inch alloys, privacy glass, full LED headlamps and running lights, LED foglamps, power-folding heated door mirrors, 60:40 split-folding rear sears, a dual-height boot floor and a tyre repair kit.

 Inside, there's heated black leather seats, a heated steering wheel, automatic air-conditioning, adaptive cruise control, an eight-way power-adjustable driver's seat, a 10-speaker premium audio system, DAB radio, USB fast chargers, Bluetooth, Android Auto, Apple CarPlay, sat nav with European mapping, a reversing camera, a head-up display and wireless phone charging.